Yin Chenxi

 I started my PhD in October 2021 after completing an MSc in Psychological Studies at the University of Glasgow.

-Before moving into academia, I was a badminton guy.
-As a funded student-athlete, I represented my university team from 2015 to 2019.
-During this time, we achieved some wee results, including winning the Champion in the 2017 Hunan Province University Badminton competition (provincial level) and placing seventh in the 2018 Chinese University Badminton Competition (national level).
-Alongside, I worked as a badminton coach at local clubs from 2016 to 2020.
-I also worked for the city’s Badminton Association, responsible for coordinating volunteers and managing referee training programs (2016–2019).
-These experiences inspired me to pursue sports and movement-related research.
+During my undergraduate studies from 2015 to 2019 in China, I was a funded badminton student-athlete sponsored by X-TRM Sports Ltd. During this time, we achieved the Champion in the 2017 Hunan Province University Badminton competition (provincial level) and placed seventh in the 2018 Chinese University Badminton Competition (national level).
+Alongside, I have many years of coaching experience in community and entry-level performance clubs from 2016 to 2020.
+I also have working experience in a sports organisation, working for the city’s Badminton Association, responsible for coordinating volunteers and managing court official training programs (2016–2019).

-From 2019 to 2020, I interned at the Institute of Psychology in China Academy of Sciences (CAS) as a research assistant, researching the impact of physical activity and digital media on cognitive intervention for the ageing.
+After moving to Beijing, from 2019 to 2020, I worked at the Institute of Psychology in China Academy of Sciences (CAS) as a research assistant, responsible manage psychological research program titled the impact of physical activity and digital media on cognitive intervention for the ageing.

 Qualifications